Adult Literacy Project

 - Volunteer a few hours each week and make a difference.

-- Teach an English-speaking adult to read and write.
+- Teach an adult to read, write or speak English.

 - Materials and training are offered free-of-charge.